-The radio is designed for industrial applications with a metal enclosure, DIN-rail mounting, and shock and vibration tested to IEC 60068.
+The radio is designed for industrial applications with a metal enclosure, DIN-rail mounting, ISA 12.12.01 Class I Div II safety rating, and shock and vibration tested to IEC 60068.

-The RLXIB-IHW is easy to use.
+The RLXIB-IESC is easy to use.
 Use the Radio Configuration / Diagnostic Utility, which runs in your web browser, to configure the radio; optionally, you can use an SNMP manager for configuration.
-The radio comes with a Windows-based utility called RLX-IH Browser that finds all the radios on the network and lists information about them.
+The radio comes with a utility that runs in Microsoft Windows, called RLX-IH Browser, that finds all the radios on the network and lists information about them.
 A topology view in the RLX-IH Browser shows how the wireless network is linked together at any point in time.
 You can update firmware at any time from anywhere on the network, even over the wireless link or over the Internet.